-The worker will then have the rights that an employee would have.
+The individuals will then have the rights that an employee would have.
 The Tribunal will not be persuaded by words used in one document if the reality of the relationship between the parties suggests a different status.

 Recent changes to the law have introduced a new employment status of Employee Shareholder.
 Here an employee agrees to forego some employment rights in return for shares.
 There are strict requirements for such a relationship to exist.
 We are able to advise you in relation to these requirements.